code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 # Testing the Basic Authentication Configuration

-In order to test the configuration we just run the `SpringWsApplicationTests` unit test case unsing the following Maven command.
+In order to test the configuration we just run the `SpringWsApplicationTests` unit test case by issuing the following Maven command.

 ``` plaintext
 mvn test
 ```

-The result is shown below.
-By default the basic authentication header is not logged but if you want you can add some custom code in order to have [Spring-WS log the client HTTP headers]({{ site.url }}/2017/04/spring-ws-log-client-server-http-headers.html).
+The test case will run successfully as basic authentication is correctly configured on both sides.
+By default the basic authentication header is not logged but if you want you can add some custom code in order to have [Spring-WS log all the client HTTP headers]({{ site.url }}/2017/04/spring-ws-log-client-server-http-headers.html).

 ``` plaintext
   .   ____          _            __ _ _